 If you are unable to work because of your health, you should apply for disability benefits as soon as possible.
 You can file an application online or by phone with the Fayetteville SSA office.
 You can hire a Disability Lawyer in Fayetteville, NC at any time.
 Some clients wait until they have received a denial while others hire an attorney even before they apply for Social Security Disability benefits.

 Who can apply?

-In order to be able to apply for benefits you have to be making less than substantial gainful activity (SGA in 2023 is $1,470 a month) and be eligible for generally one or both of the benefits that the Social Security Administration offers: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+In order to be able to apply for benefits you have to be making less than substantial gainful activity (SGA in 2024 is $1,550.00 a month) and be eligible for generally one or both of the benefits that the Social Security Administration offers: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 SSDI is based on the credits from the work you have done in your life, while SSI is a need-based program.
-In 2023, the SSI monthly amount is $914 for an individual and $1,371 for a couple.
+In 2024, SSI is $943 a month for an individual and $1,415.00 for a eligible couple.

 You must be found disabled by the Social Security Administration under the Five Step Sequential Evaluation before you are entitled to either benefit.

 How to apply for disability in Fayetteville, NC

 You should call your local Social Security office and schedule an appointment to file for benefits or you can start a claim online.
 For information on how SSA will evaluate a specific impairment, read Social Security Disability Conditions.

 After you initially apply for Social Security Disability benefits, your case is sent to DDS (Disability Determination Services) in Raleigh, NC.
 An examiner at DDS will send you forms to complete and order your medical records.
 Your records will be gathered and sent to a in-house DDS doctor for them to make a determination if you are disabled.